The Science Behind

 Bayesian K Estimation

 A bank of parallel Kalman filter models, each assuming a different cardiac time constant, run simultaneously and are reweighted by their predictive accuracy.
 The posterior K estimate is a precision-weighted mixture across all models.
-The coefficient of variation (CV_K) determines how much the controller trusts its feedforward estimate—when uncertainty is high, the system defaults to feedback-only trim control.
+The coefficient of variation (CV_K) determines how much the controller trusts its feedforward estimate.
+When uncertainty is high, the system defaults to feedback-only trim control.

 | Layer | Trigger | Action |